 What Phones are on Cricket?

 Keep in mind that you get what you pay for, so some of the cheap phones will not come close to matching the experience of newer devices.
-Many of the cheapest Cricket Mobile phones are 4G only, which means slower speeds than those with 4G LTE.
-Keep this in mind if you plan to watch a lot of video or upload and download large files.

 The best Cricket Wireless smartphones on sale now are;